 Griffin Glasshouses receives Best New Building nomination

-The recognition comes for the Butterfly House that we created for the Cumberland House Natural History Museum in Portsmouth and which opened to the public in August 2017.
+The recognition comes for the Butterfly House that it created for the Cumberland House Natural History Museum in Portsmouth and which opened to the public in August 2017.

 The project saw the old butterfly house being demolished and replaced with the brand-new state of the art Griffin structure, which was specifically designed to offer the tropical butterflies which live there a new and improved habitat in which to thrive.

-“We were absolutely delighted to be nominated.
-Obviously it was disappointing not to have won but, having seen our competition, we were absolutely honoured to have been considered, yet alone nominated!
+“We’re absolutely delighted to be nominated.
 The Butterfly House project was a fascinating one, which we loved being involved with.
-It was so interesting to learn about the needs of all the butterflies and to then design the glasshouse to be as unique as its residents!”, commented Linda Lane, managing director of Griffin Glasshouses.
+It was so interesting to learn about the needs of all the butterflies and to then design the greenhouse to be as unique as its residents!”, commented Linda Lane, managing director of Griffin Glasshouses.

 Upon opening its doors the new Butterfly House proved to be very popular with thousands of visitors coming to see the butterflies.
 13,000 people visited in the first month, which was a 75% increase on visitor numbers for the same period the previous year.
 As part of the extensive modernisation project, the transformed greenhouse is now capable of hosting large volumes of neo-tropical butterflies.